This afternoon will be filled with sunshine

-Over the next few days we will have high pressure over us bringing us some drier conditions.
-Today we will have sunshine with a few passing clouds.
-High temperatures today will be in the mid to upper 70s to lower 80s.
-Winds today will be from the east.
-Tonight temperatures will dip into the mid 50s with a clear sky.
+This morning we will be dealing with patchy fog with temperatures in the 50s and 60s.
+Today there will be a mostly sunny sky.
+High temperatures will be in the mid 70s.
+Winds will be from the northwest and will be light.
+Tonight temperatures will drop into the upper 40s to lower 50s.
+Tonight we will have a clear sky with some fog developing.

-Saturday we will have a sunny to partly cloudy sky.
-High temperatures on Saturday will be in the mid to upper 70s.
-You will want to make sure to put on the sunscreen if you are headed to Penn State’s home opener.
-Winds on Saturday will be from the southeast between five to ten miles an hour.
-Saturday night temperatures will be in the 60s.
-By Saturday night, clouds increase and showers will arrive.
-Sunday we will have a rather cloudy sky with showers.
-Sunday temperatures will be in the lower to mid 70s.
-Winds on Sunday will be light from the south.
-Sunday night temperatures will dip into the lower to mid 60s.
+Friday we will have sunshine with a few passing clouds.
+High temperatures on Friday will be in the mid to upper 70s.
+Winds on Friday will be from the east and will be light.
+Friday night temperatures will fall into the 50s.

-Monday we will have more clouds compared to sun with some showers.
-High temperatures on Monday will be in the lower to mid 70s.
-Monday night temperatures dip into the mid to upper 50s.
-Tuesday we will have clouds and some sunshine with a few showers and storms.
-High temperatures on Tuesday will be in the lower to mid 70s.
-Tuesday night temperatures will fall into the upper 50s to lower 60s.

 Download our WTAJ Your Weather Authority app on your Apple or Android phone to stay up to date with your local weather.